 Ballet Hispánico brings communities together to celebrate and explore Latino cultures through innovative dance productions, transformative dance training, and community engagement.

 The organization’s founder, National Medal of Arts recipient Tina Ramirez, sought to give voice to the Hispanic experience and break through stereotypes.
-Today, Ballet Hispánico is led by Eduardo Vilaro, an acclaimed choreographer and former member of the Company, whose vision of social equity, cultural identity and quality arts education for all drives its programs.
+Today, Ballet Hispánico is led by Eduardo Vilaro, an acclaimed choreographer and former member of the Company whose artistic vision responds to the need for social equity, cultural identity, and quality arts education for all.

 The Company is a group of highly trained professionals who perform the works of Latino choreographers for audiences around the world.
 Our repertory explores the diversity of Latino cultures and brings innovative ways of experiencing and sharing a cultural dialogue.
 Representing a multitude of nationalities, our artists reflect the ever-changing face of our nation.

 Community Arts Partnerships (CAP) engage and enrich communities by providing exploratory learning experiences of Latino cultures in New York City and around the world.
 CAP includes in and after-school dance residencies that unite teaching artists with the school community, interactive performances featuring our second company, BHdos, or our main Company, classroom workshops, and master classes with Ballet Hispánico’s Company members.
 Our CAP programs extend beyond the New York City area via our Company, which shares our commitment to cultural engagement and arts education to communities internationally.
 While on tour, the Company offers residencies that are individually tailored to expose students to arts learning, to support a cultural dialogue in the community, and to share the power of dance with local educators and organizations.
 CAP has transformed the lives of thousands of people in Chicago, Houston, Los Angeles, Miami, New Orleans, and more.